-Emily grew up in Westport, Connecticut, with a deep curiosity about what makes life meaningful and how people truly thrive.
-That inquiry led her to earn a Master’s degree in Industrial Psychology, and later to Los Angeles, where she managed the careers of artists and musicians while working alongside an entrepreneur.
-During this time, she began exploring balance through yoga and wellness.
+Emily grew up in Westport, Connecticut with a curiosity about what makes life meaningful and how people thrive.
+This inquiry led her to earn a Master’s degree in Industrial Psychology, and eventually to Los Angeles, where she managed the careers of artists and musicians while working alongside an entrepreneur.
+During this time, she explored balance through spiritual philosophy and practices centered around consciousness.

-Returning to New York City — a place that had always felt like home — she discovered Vedic Meditation.
-What began as a personal practice soon became a profound area of study.
+Returning to New York City, a place that had always felt like home, she discovered Vedic Meditation.
+What began as a personal practice soon became something she immersed herself in.
 She entered a long-term mentorship with her teacher, Thom Knoles, and in 2018 traveled with him to the Himalayas.
-There, she underwent teacher training in the same tradition through which Thom was instructed by his teacher, Maharishi Mahesh Yogi — the sage who introduced meditation to the West in the late 1950s.
+There, she underwent the same training through which Thom had been trained by Maharishi Mahesh Yogi, the sage who brought meditation to the West in the late 1950s and guided cultural icons like the Beatles.

 Since then, Emily has taught students around the world.
-In her first four years of teaching, she lived nomadically, traveling across seven countries to bring Vedic Meditation to communities without local access.
-Immersed in new cultures, her perspective expanded, and sharing a practice she found so transformative gave her work a deep sense of purpose.
+In her first four years of teaching, she lived nomadically, traveling through seven countries to bring Vedic Meditation to communities without local access to a teacher.
+Living within different cultures expanded her perspective, while sharing a practice she found so valuable deepened her sense of purpose.

-She later co-founded a nonprofit dedicated to bringing meditation into conflict zones, including two months teaching in the Middle East during wartime — an experience that further strengthened her belief that inner peace can ripple outward into collective peace.
+She later co-founded a nonprofit bringing meditation into conflict zones, including three months of teaching in the Middle East during wartime - strengthening her belief that inner peace is the foundation for collective peace.

-Now based in Hudson, New York, Emily continues to teach and travel internationally.
-She is devoted to sharing Vedic Meditation in a way that is practical, accessible, and deeply life-enhancing.
+She now lives in Hudson, New York, while continuing to travel and teach worldwide.
+Emily is dedicated to sharing Vedic Meditation in a way that is practical, approachable, and deeply life-enhancing.

 years teaching Vedic Meditation globally